 Partnering Through Conflict

 Couples in Crisis (CiC) is not the typical approach to couple / marriage counseling.
-Couples in Crisis is a specific approach focusing on partnering through conflict.
+Couples in Crisis focuses specifically upon partnering through conflict.

-Partnering through Conflict emphasizes the two rules of a safe and healthy relationship:
+Partnering through Conflict emphasizes the two rules of a safe, functional, and healthy relationship:

 Rule 1.
 I will protect you from me.